Mt. Baker Geothermal Consent to Lease

 Hansen Creek Vegetation Project

 Supply sustainable forest products, and support the health and wildlife habitat values of forest stands, while meeting aquatic, recreational, and scenic objectives within the South Fork Snoqualmie watershed

 Invasive Plant Management

-The USDA Forest Service is preparing an Environmental Impact Statement (EIS) to document and disclose the potential environmental effects of proposed invasive plant treatments on the Mt.
+The USDA Forest Service has prepared a Draft Environmental Impact Statement (EIS) to document and disclose the potential environmental effects of proposed invasive plant treatments on the Mt.
 Baker-Snoqualmie National Forest.
 Treatment methods would include manual, mechanical, cultural, biological, and chemical control.
 Combinations of methods may be used.
-Treatments would focus on 968 known invasive plant sites currently infesting approximately 5250 acres.
+Treatments would focus on 936 known invasive plant sites currently infesting approximately 4000 acres.
 The Proposed Action also includes an Early Detection/Rapid Response (EDRR) process to allow treatment of new or previously undiscovered infestations.
 Under the EDRR approach, new sites would be evaluated to ensure that effects are within the scope of those already analyzed in the EIS.
-A Notice of Intent will publish in the Federal Register on March 2, 2012.
-The scoping period has been extended to April 2, 2012.
-Previous scoping comments from 11/2010 Scoping responses are part of the Project Record and need not be repeated.

 Panorama Point Boat Launch Improvements